Nasim Hasan Shah

 Nasim Hasan Shah (Urdu: نسیم حسن شاہ) (15 April 1929 – 3 February 2015) was a Pakistani jurist and served as Chief Justice of Pakistan.
 He is best known for his role in the verdict against Zulfiqar Ali Bhutto, the first democratically elected Prime Minister of Pakistan, which resulted in the death penalty.

 His other notable verdict was restoration of the parliament of Pakistan dissolved by then President Ghulam Ishaq Khan.
-The Supreme Court held that dissolution order was based on an incorrect appreciation of the role assigned to the president and of the powers vested in him by the constitution.
+The Supreme Court held that the dissolution order was based on an incorrect appreciation of the role assigned to the president and of the powers vested in him by the constitution.
 The Prime Minister is not answerable to the President.
-In fact, it is the president who is obliged to act on the advice of the Prime Minister except when he enjoys discretionary powers.
+In fact, it is the president who is obliged to act on the advice of the Prime Minister except where the constitution allows him or her discretionary powers.